 We may want to reduce the image down for use as smaller prints, cards, bookmarks, etc. On Zazzle, we can even make such small items as pins, business cards and postage stamps.
-I am filling the background with cyan.
-We can and probably will change the background at the end.
-Use whatever color pleases you.

 I add grids and guides.
 I like to use 1" grids for this size image.
 I use guides to divide in half vertically and horizontally.
 This also establishes your center which is essential.
 In fact, I zoom in so that I can match the guides up with the grids at the center.
 It will be critical that we and the computer know exactly where the center of our page is.
 Everything will revolve around that.